sunwxg/zypp-gui/README.md

 # ZYPP GUI

-It's a GUI applicaion working on openSUSE distro.
-Application runs as a deamon to monitor the system update.
-When there is new update, application can update the system.
-Application can search, install and remove the package, change the settings of repos.
-It achieves some functions of command `zypper`.
+It's a GUI application working on openSUSE distro.
+Application runs as a daemon to monitor the system update.
+Application can update the system, search, install and remove the package, change the settings of repos.
+It achieves some functions of command zypper.

 zypp gui differs from GNOME software to:
 - support general openSUSE desktop environments instead of GNOME only

 zypp gui differs from YaST software management to:
-- support desktop integration (eg. update detection and notification)
+- support desktop integration (e.g. update detection and notification)

 ## Targets:
 - [x] Refresh the repos, download the packages, install the update.